dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The simple truth is that balding African-American men look cool when they shave their heads, whereas balding white men look like giant thumbs.
+  There are good and bad times, but our mood changes more often than our fortune.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1258 days)
+## 🌟 Experiences (1259 days)

 ### 🧮 Programming languages